Open Data Hub logo

 $ oc apply -f config_trainingjob.yaml

-3. Create the training data, as follows:
+3. Create the training data.

 1. Create a YAML file named training_data.yaml.